abstract gray background

 These areas are already dominant in cell, gene and nucleic acid therapeutic development; for example, rare disease indications dominate the list of approved RNA therapeutics, while over half of approved cell and gene therapies target cancers.
 Additionally, surges of research funding from programs like the Biden administration’s Cancer Moonshot Initiative will fuel continued development of advanced therapies into 2023 and beyond.

 As developers become more familiar with the complexities of these clinical trials and associated regulatory hurdles, novel therapeutics will dominate the development pipeline.
 Look for a dedicated clinical research organization (CRO) partner with a track record of success in new therapeutic platforms.
-PPD, for example, began working with mRNA vaccines years before the pandemic and in 2022, Thermo Fisher Scientific announced a long-term strategic collaboration with Moderna to continue expanding manufacturing capacity and applications of mRNA technology.
+For example, we began working with mRNA vaccines years before the pandemic, and in 2022, Thermo Fisher Scientific announced a long-term strategic collaboration with Moderna to continue expanding manufacturing capacity and applications of mRNA technology.

 3. Increasing digitalization will open new doors in clinical trials.